 Current treatment approaches focus on single pathologies, specifically Amyloid beta (AB) and Tau.
 Alector’s founder, Arnon Rosenthal, hypothesized that Alzheimer's disease is associated with parallel pathologies, and therefore removal of a single causative agent is insufficient to reverse the disease.
 We believe that empowering the immune system to address multiple pathologies is the key.

-Our mission is to develop therapies that empower the immune system to cure neurodegeneration and cancer.
+Our mission is to develop therapies that empower the immune system to cure neurodegeneration.
 We will get there.

 Three developments allowed Arnon and our scientific team to pioneer this new approach: